RepeatedKibbles/SonicWorldsNext-Plus/README.md

 ***PLEASE PLEASE PLEASE!
 Before you submit a Pull Request to this repository, post about what you want to submit in [Discussions](https://github.com/Techokami/SonicWorldsNext/discussions) first!
 PLEASE!***

-# Sonic Worlds Next
+# Sonic Worlds Next Plus
 ![Logo](https://github.com/Techokami/SonicWorldsNext/blob/main/icon.png)

 This is the official development repository for the successor to Sonic Worlds Delta.
+This is also fork of Sonic Worlds Next that has improvement over originial repository.

-This uses [Godot 4.2](https://godotengine.org/) to implement a 2D Sonic the Hedgehog-like framework, intended for use in creating fangame projects and original game projects.
+This uses [Godot 4.3](https://godotengine.org/) to implement a 2D Sonic the Hedgehog-like framework, intended for use in creating fangame projects and original game projects.
 Godot 4 support will be prioritized once it has reached stable status.
 Like Godot, the code within this repository is provided under the MIT License. if you use godot 3 use the [Godot 3 Branch here](https://github.com/Techokami/SonicWorldsNext/tree/Sonic-Worlds-Next-Godot-3).

 Found a problem with the code?
 Please use the Issues tab!
 But see if it hasn't been reported yet to prevent duplicate reports.